depzai/Notes/Web Analytics Initiative 1214.md

 It is imperative that we QA Adobe Analytics in Arya as soon as possible so we can address any issue (including the ones listed above).

-#<span style="color:#FA9017">NOTES:</span>

-##<span style="color:#336BD3">Overview</span>

-- We gathered use cases from stake holders in Marketing, BI, Data Science, in the US and DE
-- These initial conversations shed some more light on the need for an effective real-time web-tracking solution
-- Issues in the sytem's current implementation can be split into 2 categories:
-    + Technical instrumentation issues that prevent effective of the tool for day-to-day use
-    + Issues related to the architecture of the website and how we are set up as a company to maintain the tracking system
-- There are varying degrees of urgency in the issues: the proposed approach is to tackle some urgent issues first but also to look at a long-term, sustainable solution
-- A solution to this complex issue will require collaboration with stakeholders from the Marketing, Product, Tech and BI team, along with involvement from the vendor

-##<span style="color:#336BD3">About Site Catalyst</span>

-Adobe Analytics (formerly Site Catalyst or Omniture) is a web tracking engine installed on Audible's web platform.
-It is used by the marketing team to track traffic and events on web pages.

-##<span style="color:#336BD3">Getting to an MVP in 2018</span>

-###1.
-Projects / Work Streams with high dependencies on Web Analytics

-###2.
-Immediate Fixes needed

-###3.
-Proposed Approach and Working Group

-**

-Audit the solution in place on existing Arya Pages Test tracking vs. Santana pages
-List all available features
-Highlights gaps and improvements needed
-Standalone: this allows to understand how to use Site Cat on Arya

-Working Group:
-BI Project Manager
-Site Cat Consultant
-BI analyst
-Web Developer (to provide logic and code)

-- Arya Audit: Arya Development team
-- BI / Marketing team to test results
-- Site Cat consultant needed
-- Output:
-    + Understanding of how site cat operates in the current version of Arya
-    + Highlight fixes and gaps to get to MVP
-    + Prioritize work in PI5